-Brett has a busy life outside Warburtons, and is an avid football fan having always supported Bolton Wanderers Football Club where he is now the Vice Chairman.
+Brett has a busy life outside Warburtons, and is an avid football fan having always supported Bolton Wanderers Football Club.
 He also chaired the Lancashire Football Association and was their representative on the FA Council in London until January 2016.

 Brett received an honorary doctorate from the University of Kent in July 2009.

 In 1980, Ross graduated from Oriel College, University of Oxford, after reading Politics, Philosophy and Economics, (PPE).
 He then went on to work in the City for five years as an Investment Manager for Invesco before joining the family business in 1985.